Top 6 Unbelievable Haunted Deserted Spots in the World

 Haunted Salto Hotel, Columbia

-Salto Hotel in the cliffs of Bogota, the capital of Columbia.
-Actually exactly opposite the 157 meter high Tequendama waterfalls.
-Salto Hotel opened in 1928 to serve tourists who came there to see the waterfalls.
+Salto Hotel on the cliffs of Bogota, the capital of Columbia.
+Exactly opposite the 157-meter-high Tequendama waterfalls.
+Salto Hotel opened in 1928 to serve tourists who came to see the waterfalls.
 From the hotel, visitors can also enjoy a breathtaking view of the surroundings.

-The tourist lost interest in visiting the Tequendama waterfalls when the Bogota river that connected it was polluted.
-Year after year, the management of Hotel Salto saw a sharp drop in visitor numbers and they closed the hotel in 1990, which was abandoned forever.
+The tourists lost interest in visiting the Tequendama waterfalls when the Bogota river that connected it was polluted.
+Year after year, the management of Hotel Salto saw a sharp drop in visitor numbers, and they closed the hotel in 1990, which was abandoned forever.

 Maunsell Forts, England

-Maunsell forts in Thames Estuary area in England operated as naval and army forts.
-Wells movie adaptation, these huge metal towers in the Thames Estuary were actually built to protect England from German air raids during World War II.
-The main purpose of these forts was to provide anti-aircraft fire.
+Maunsell forts in the Thames Estuary area in England operated as naval and army forts.
+Wells movie adaptation: these massive metal towers in the Thames Estuary were built to protect England from German air raids during World War II.
+The primary purpose of these forts was to provide anti-aircraft fire.

 These towers are located in the sea at a depth of 30 meters.
-There are a total of seven towers, the main control tower in the centers, which connect with reaming towers through catwalks.
-Many species of fish used to live near the fortress because these towers created a cover in the sea.
+There are seven towers, including the central control tower in the centers, which connects with reaming towers through catwalks.
+Many fish species used to live near the fortress because these towers created a cover in the sea.